near/docs/docs/3.tutorials/nfts/2-minting.md

 https://github.com/near-examples/nft-tutorial/blob/2.minting/nft-contract/src/metadata.rs#L10-L37
 ```

 This now leaves you with the `Token` struct and something called a `JsonToken`.
 The `Token` struct will hold all the information directly related to the token excluding the metadata.
-The metadata, if you remember, is stored in a map on the contract in a data structured called `token_metadata_by_id`.
+The metadata, if you remember, is stored in a map on the contract in a data structure called `token_metadata_by_id`.
 This allows you to quickly get the metadata for any token by simply passing in the token's ID.

 For the `Token` struct, you'll just keep track of the owner for now.